 This acquisition guidance was updated in June 2023.

 Find Product Efficiency Requirements

 Federal purchases must meet or exceed the minimum efficiency requirements in Table 1.
-These requirements are given in luminaire efficacy rating (LER), which is the ratio of lamp lumen output (lumens) to measured electrical power input (watts), and stated in lumens per watt (lm/W).
+These requirements are given in luminaire efficacy rating (LER), which is the ratio of light output to electrical power input, measured in lumens per watt (lm/W).
 A higher number indicates a more efficient product (i.e., more light output per unit of power input).

 |Table 1.
 Efficiency Requirements for Exterior Lighting|